blog.awill.me

 • Overdrop: Apple Weather

-• Shredder Chess: Hiarcs (and Shredder Chess on iOS)
+• Shredder Chess: Hiarcs & Shredder Chess.

-So overall, every single app I use on iOS is either equivalent, or better vs the Android app it replaced.
 The only downside I’ve found are iOS restrictions.
 I can’t easily install emulators, the excellent SCUMMVM, or apps like Tasker or FolderSync, but I’ve found acceptable workarounds.
 Plus, I have a Steam Deck, and it’s a much better place to play games anyway.
 Both the iOS and Android gaming landscapes seem to have fallen into disarray, with most games being infested with ads and/or in-app purchases.
-Steam is a much better place to be for gaming.
+No Thanks.

 Categories